sripberger/nani/README.md

 ```

 ### Iteration Utilities
-In addition to the `iterate` itself, `nani` includes utility functions for
+In addition to the `iterate` function itself, Nani includes utility functions
-operations you're commonly going to want to do while iterating:
+for operations you're commonly going to want to do while iterating:

 - `find`: Returns the first error in the chain matching a predicate function.
 - `filter`: Returns all errors in the chain that match a predicate function.